whitphx/whitphx.info/content/blog/20221104-streamlit-wasm-stlite/index.md

 [![stlite logo](https://raw.githubusercontent.com/whitphx/stlite/main/docs/images/logo.svg)](https://github.com/whitphx/stlite)

-On _stlite_, the entry point is a JavaScript file that mounts the Streamlit frontend SPA into the HTML page, loads the Pyodide environment, and launches the Streamlit Python server on the Pyodide environment **on the web browser**.
+On _stlite_, the entry point is a JavaScript file that mounts the Streamlit frontend SPA into the HTML page, loads the Pyodide environment, and launches the Streamlit Python server in the Pyodide environment **on the web browser**.

 With this architecture, thanks to Pyodide, the Python runtime no longer exists on the server side since it runs on the web browser.
 The web server is only for serving the static files such as HTML, JS, and CSS.